GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

 .. image:: media_rgp/RGP_DetailsPanel_4.png

-The user can also right-click on any of the events in the Events timeline view and navigate to Event timing or Pipeline state panes, as well as Barriers, Most expensive events and Context rolls panes within Overview tab, and view the selected event in these panes, as well as in the side panels.
+The user can also right-click on any event or overlay in the Events timeline view and navigate to the Event timing, Pipeline state, or Instruction timing pane, or to one of the panes in the Overview tab.
+The selected event or overlay will be shown in the chosen view.

 In addition, the user can zoom into an event using the “Zoom to selection” option from this context menu.